Topal Osman: As the mayor of Giresun

-Foreign correspondents accused him as the principal organizer of the persecution against the Greeks at the Pontus region and also that he made a great fortune from the plundering of the churches.

 Guard platoon of Mustafa Kemal

 Since there were no forces to protect the Grand National Assembly in Ankara, Ali Şükrü suggested formation of a guard platoon, which was accepted.
 Mustafa Kemal invited Topal Osman to Ankara.
 While in road, Osman Ağa destroyed a Greek band in Gerze and made another flee in İnebolu.
 Mustafa Kemal took 10 men from Osman Ağa to protect him.
 These guards prevented two assassinations against Mustafa Kemal, both carried by Çerkez Ethem.
 The guards were replaced by 20 new guards. Çerkez Ethem attempted a third assassination, which was prevented by these guards as well as Osman Ağa himself.
 Osman Ağa planned to kill Ethem later but was stopped by Kılıç Ali, who said to Osman Ağa that Mustafa Kemal wouldn't like it.
 Later, he met with and helped İpsiz Recep, another militia leader in the Black Sea region, mainly active in Rize.
 Another guard unit of 100 men were sent to Mustafa Kemal by Topal Osman.